-Examples include the world’s first Interactive ASL-English bilingual storybook apps and a storybook creator platform, built on research from BL2 and EL2, and other reading and learning tools for bilingual language and reading development.
+Examples include the world’s first interactive ASL-English bilingual storybook apps and a storybook creator platform, based on research from BL2 and EL2, and other reading and learning tools optimized for bilingual language and reading development.

-Ongoing projects include collaboration with BL2 to use motion capture technology to create avatars for incorporation in a robot-avatar-thermal enhanced learning tool (Petitto, PI).
+Ongoing projects include collaboration with BL2 to use motion capture technology to create avatars for incorporation in a robot-avatar-thermal enhanced learning tool.

-ML2 keeps Gallaudet firmly on the front line of advances in visually based learning technologies.
+ML2 keeps Gallaudet on the front line of advances in visually-based learning technologies.
 It offers students rich opportunities for training in computational and digital media innovation.

 Director: Dr. Melissa Herzig